The Einstein Factor

-The Einstein Factor was an Australian television quiz show that was broadcast on ABC1.
-The show's host is comedian and broadcaster Peter Berner.
-It was first broadcast in 2004 and in 2009 the show commenced its sixth and final season, with the ABC announcing the program would not be renewed for the seventh season in 2010.
+The Einstein Factor is an Australian television quiz show that was broadcast on ABC1.
+The programme was hosted by comedian and broadcaster Peter Berner.
+It was first broadcast in 2004.
+In 2009, the show commenced its sixth and final season, with the ABC announcing the program would not be renewed for the seventh season in 2010.
 The final episode aired on 22 November 2009.
-It was broadcast on Sunday nights at 6:30 pm from 2004 until 2009 & also on Tuesdays at 1:30pm on ABC.
+It was broadcast on Sunday nights at 6:30 pm from 2004 until 2009 and also on Tuesdays at 1:30pm on ABC.
 The Einstein Factor was created by Australian television producer, Barry O'Brien, and was produced by Sparkz with Ian Duncan and Shaun Levin as Executive Producers.

 Overview

 The show's self-styled goal is to find the person who "knows everything about something and something about everything".
 To that end, contestants with specially nominated subjects appear each week.
 The show was also noted for Berner's offbeat manner and humorous approach to being a quizmaster.
 The program proved quite popular with a wide audience.

 The key to the program's uniqueness is the use of a Brains Trust, a panel of three "experts", usually celebrities, who compete alongside the contestants.
 Regular Brains Trustees have included Barry Jones, Berner's radio colleagues Tony Moclair and Matt Parkinson, comedians Tim Ferguson and Michael Veitch, musician Red Symons, scientist Dr Karl Kruszelnicki, Former Temptation Grand Champ Stephen Hall and Actor, historian and musician Alice Garner.